 You'll first need to fill out our contact form.
 Once this is submitted, you will be contacted by our team to learn more about what you're trying to accomplish and get you set up with an account.
 Once you receive the invitation to the Nimbix Platform, click the link in the invite to complete the registration and create your account.

 Logging into JARVICE

 Once you’ve created your account, visit the JARVICE Platform Login page to log in to your dashboard and start using the platform.
-If at any time you forget or would like to change your password, simply click the Forgot Password? link at the bottom to reset it.
+If at any time you forget your password or would like to change it, simply click the Forgot Password? link at the bottom of the login page to reset it.